Federal Funding Tracking-COVID-19

 Funds that Flowed Through the State

-These reports estimate Texas receiving a total of $86.1 billion as of May 31, 2024 across the six federal bills.
+These reports estimate Texas receiving a total of $85.8 billion as of August 31, 2024 across the six federal bills.
 Many of these funds were supplemental to existing awards that state agencies regularly receive, with modified guidance that the funds be used to target issues and complications related to COVID-19.
 Federal funds that created new or modified existing grant programs are subject to the guidance from the granting bill and guidance published by the awarding federal agency.
 Funds are subject to federal rules and regulations, including performance period end dates and the population that the award is meant to serve.

 Reports by Act as followed:

 Note: The reports included on this web page are derived from information that is self-reported by state agencies and institutions of higher education.
-For the FY 2024 third quarter reporting period, the following state agencies and institutions of higher education did not complete their required report: University of Texas Health Science Center - Tyler, Dallas County Community College, and Laredo Community College.

 Fund guidance may have required the receiving state agency to pass through most of their award to certain sub-recipients, as outlined by the federal guidance.
 These awards flow through the receiving state agency and are awarded to sub-recipients based on criteria required by the federal guidance.
 Major awards that had this requirement, and a link to their sub-recipient awards, are as follows: